 We drove up after my last shift, leaving just before midnight, inching through the last of the Birth Day traffic on the motorway, heading north.

 My boyfriend swore at the cars as I clutched at the dome of my stomach, exposed, my sweatshirt rucked up.
 The conspiracy theorists ranted on the radio.
 It was like Christmas for them.
 By the side of the road, men staggered under their placards.
 I wound the windows up and double-checked the doors, put a mint into my boyfriend’s mouth and slid a CD into the player, delta waves and whale noises.
 When he complained I shut him down with the inviolate excuse of it’s for the baby!
-The car horns in front and behind and besides us joined the music.
+The car horns in front and behind and beside us joined the music.
 Either they or the delta noises lulled me to sleep.
 I woke up briefly to find us rushing down now-empty roads, and fell asleep again.

 The next time I woke up everything was wrong.
 We had stopped on the side of the road.
 The lights had all gone out.
 My boyfriend had his hand on my arm.
 We’ve broken down, he said with a performative calmness.
 We’ve broken down.